 Our first family that tested the Baby Deedee Sleep Nest Travel had the large size that fits toddlers 18-36 months old (25 – 35 lbs).
 Here’s what they had to say about using this toddler sleeping bag.

-Our family of 5 does a fair bit of camping ranging from car camping in our Provincial and National Parks to backcountry camping where we either hike or canoe in all our camping gear.
-Camping with three kids, including a toddler, means my husband and I carry everything our family needs.
+Our family of 5 does a fair bit of camping ranging from car camping in our Provincial and National Parks to backcountry camping where we either hike in or canoe in all our camping gear.
+Camping with three kids, including a toddler, means my husband and I carry all of our family camping gear.

-When it comes to sleeping bags, we need to evaluate what we pack to ensure we are keeping the size weight down without compromising on quality and warmth.
+Sleeping bags tend to make up a big portion of the size and weight of our camping gear, so we need to carefully evaluate our children’s sleeping bags to ensure we are keeping the size & weight down without compromising on quality and warmth.

-The climate in the mountains, where we camp in Alberta in the summer, adds an additional challenge.
-Summer days can be extremely warm and the evening temperatures can plummet, making it cold overnight and in the mornings, even at the peak of summertime.
-Having a versatile baby or toddler sleep system for camping is very important.
+The climate in the Rocky Mountains, where we camp in Alberta in the summer, adds an additional challenge.
+Summer days in the mountains can be extremely warm , followed by very cold evenings.
+Having a versatile toddler sleeping bag is essential camping gear for toddlers.

-The Baby Deedee Sleep Next Travel has a TOG rating of 3.5 or 50-65 deg F. TOG means Thermal Overall Grade and it is used to determine the thermal insulation, and therefore how much warmth it can provide.
-The higher the TOG rating, the more warmth the toddler or baby sleeping bag will provide.
+Sleeping bags for children are often rated by a TOG score.
+This means Thermal Overall Grade and it is used to determine the thermal insulation, and therefore how much warmth it can provide.
+The higher the TOG rating, the more warmth the toddler sleeping bag will provide.
+The Baby Deedee Sleep Nest Travel has a TOG rating of 3.5 or 50-65°F.

-A TOG 3.5 rating for a baby camping sleeping bag is good for temperatures below 65 deg F. At 65 deg, you’ll still want to have your baby or toddler wearing pajamas underneath, as the temperature drops below 65 deg F, you’ll want to adjust further with warmer fleece pajamas and even a bodysuit.
+A TOG 3.5 rating for a baby camping sleeping bag is good for temperatures below 65°F. At 65°, you’ll still want to have your baby or toddler wearing pajamas underneath, as the temperature drops below 65°F, you’ll want to adjust further with warmer fleece pajamas and even a bodysuit.

 These are just guidelines and it’s still important to check the temperature of your baby throughout the night.
 You don’t want your baby to be too warm and sweating, which can make her even more cold.

-With a rating for 50-65 deg F (10-18 deg C) we found this to be a great mid-temperature baby sleeping bag for camping, which we used on its own with a merino base layer.
+With a rating for 50-65°F (10-18°C) we found this to be a great mid-temperature toddler sleeping bag for camping, which we used on its own with a merino base layer.
 For much cooler temperatures, we’d use this baby camping sleeping bag with additional layers (like fleece pajamas, mitts and a knit hat) and a decent R-value sleeping mat underneath.

-What We Loved About the Baby Deedee Baby Camping Sleeping Bag
+6 Things We Loved About the Baby Deedee Toddler Sleeping Bag for Camping

-We had the opportunity to test out two different baby camping sleeping bags this summer.
-Here’s what we loved about the Baby Deedee Sleep Nest Travel baby sleep sack for camping:
+As product testers for Baby Can Travel, we had the opportunity to test out two different brands of camping sleeping bags for children this summer (see our Morrison Outdoors Big Mo 20 Review for the other one).
+After trying out and comparing both toddler sleeping bags, here’s what we loved about the Baby Deedee Sleep Nest Travel sleep sack for camping:

 1. Removable Arms Plus Shoulder Snaps

-The removable arms, shoulder snaps and dual full-length zipper allow for optimal temperature controls.
-We could start the night off with a merino long underwear set on, zippers gathered at the centre and the sleeves off.
+The thing we loved most about the Sleep Nest Travel was the removable arms, shoulder snaps and dual full-length zipper.
+These features allowed for optimal temperature controls.
+We could start the night off with our toddler in a merino long underwear set on, zippers gathered at the centre and the sleeves off.

-When it cooled off, it was very easy to zip the sleeping bag back up and easy enough to snap the arms back on without waking our toddler.
+As it got later and the temperature dropped, it was very easy to zip the sleeping bag back up and easy enough to snap the arms back on without waking our toddler.
 Some light was needed to snap the buttons up.

 Because of the shoulder snaps, you can even open the bag up completely and lay it down and gently place the sleeping baby on top and then do the sleep sack up completely without needing to move your child too much.

-This baby and toddler sleeping bag is great for use both indoors and outdoors!
+This toddler sleeping bag by Baby Deedee is great for use both indoors and outdoors!

-Besides being ideal for camping with toddlers or babies, the Baby Deedee sleeping bag can also be used in the stroller.
+Besides being ideal for camping with children, this toddler sleep sack can also be used in the stroller.
 There is an opening on the back for stroller straps.
 Pair it with a warm midlayer, mittens and a hat and you are ready for outdoor activities on a chilly day.

 Easy washing instructions make washing it a breeze.
 Let’s be honest, this is a big win given all of that baby and toddler laundry.
-Simply wash it in cold water with your regular detergent, inside out, tumble dry low.
+Simply wash the toddler sleeping bag in cold water with your regular detergent, inside out and tumble dry low.

 The Baby Deedee baby sleep sack for camping has no hood.
 Many families use bunting type snowsuits for keeping baby warm while camping, but this isn’t the safest route.
-We love that there is no hood for safe sleep.
+We love that the Sleep Nest Travel has no hood, which improves the sleep safety for your child.

-While this baby camping sleeping bag might not compress as well as a down alternative, it stuffs well into a small stuff sack (about the size of a water bottle).
+While this toddler camping sleeping bag might not compress as well as a down sleeping bag, it still packs down quite small into a small stuff sack (about the size of a water bottle).

-Things That Could Be Improved with the Baby Deedee Sleep Nest Travel Sleeping Bag
+Things To Consider with the Baby Deedee Sleep Nest Travel Sleeping Bag

 It’s rare to find baby camping gear or baby travel gear that’s perfect.
-Here’s what we didn’t love about the Baby Deedee Sleep Nest Travel Sleep Sack:
+Based on our experiences, here’s what we didn’t love about the Baby Deedee Sleep Nest Travel Sleep Sack:

-- We like to backcountry camp in addition to the frontcountry.
-This product isn’t as lightweight as some of its competitors and does not compress down as nicely – though it is still only about 440g.
-This is especially important when we have to carry all our baby or toddler camping gear rather than car camping.
+- We like to go backcountry camping in addition to the frontcountry.
+This toddler sleeping bag isn’t as lightweight as some of its competitors and does not compress down as nicely – though, to be fair, it is still only weighs about 1 pound.
+This is especially important when we have to carry all our baby or toddler camping gear to the backcountry, but it’s less important when we go car camping.

 - On cold nights, you’ll need to add additional clothing underneath the Baby Deedee Travel Sleep Sack (think wool base layer and fleece mid layer) plus a hat and mittens (since there isn’t anything built in to cover your child’s hands with).